 Alameda County General Services Agency is managing procurement for this project.

 What is the current status of the project?

-The new East County Hall of Justice in Dublin is currently in the construction phase, with an expected construction completion date in second quarter 2017.
+The new East County Hall of Justice in Dublin is currently in the construction phase, with an expected construction completion date in fourth quarter 2017.
 This schedule is subject to change.

 Why does East Alameda County need a new hall of justice?